pyx/hymn/docs/api/state.rst

   => (.run (gets len) [1 2 3])
   (3, [1, 2, 3])

-:func:`modify` change the current state with a function
+:func:`modify` changes the current state with a function

 .. code-block:: clojure